The environment and certain foods can cause an allergic reaction.

 An allergic reaction can come from what we eat, inhale or touch.
 It can also result from medicines taken.
 Some common allergic conditions are:

 Both conditions show raised, red, itchy skin patches that look like mosquito bites.
-Both can be caused by food allergies, medicines, and viral infections.
 The patches do not stay in the same spot.
 Hives will fade within minutes to hours, while allergic contact dermatitis may take days to disappear.
+Common triggers of hives are viral infections, food or drug allergy, while allergic contact dermatitis are often caused by metals, preservatives and fragrances.

 Food or parts of a food (e.g. nuts in a muffin, eggs in a cake) can trigger reactions in people who may be sensitive to them.
 Most reactions are mild such as skin rashes.
 But some can be serious such as anaphylaxis – a severe life threatening allergic reaction that can be fatal if left untreated.
 For some foods, this allergy is temporary, and the child will grow out of it after several years (eg. cow's milk protein allergy).
 For some food allergies, they can remain for life (eg. nut allergy).